osg-htc/docs/docs/compute-element/htcondor-ce-overview.md

 cross-checking their certificates with the signing CA and establishing trust.

-In its default configuration, HTCondor-CE uses GSI-based authentication and authorization to verify the certificate chain, which will work with [LCMAPS VOMS authentication](/security/lcmaps-voms-authentication), existing GUMS servers, or grid mapfiles.
+In its default configuration, HTCondor-CE uses GSI-based authentication and authorization to verify the certificate chain, which will work with [LCMAPS VOMS authentication](/security/lcmaps-voms-authentication).
 Additionally, it can be reconfigured to provide alternate authentication mechanisms such as Kerberos, SSL, shared secret, or even IP-based authentication.
 More information about authorization methods can be found